 - Transaction Accumulation and Reconciliation, and Sub-ledger Close phase.
-The first phase focuses on the accurate recording and reporting accounting transactions during a specific and defined period —monthly, quarterly, or annually.
-The accurate processing of transactions will ensure that reconciliations, the sub-ledger close, and financial reporting is timely and correct.
+The first phase focuses on the accurate recording and reporting of accounting transactions during a specific and defined period —monthly, quarterly, or annually.
+The accurate processing of transactions will ensure that reconciliations, the sub-ledger close, and financial reporting are timely and correct.

 - Corporate Close and Consolidation Process.
 All activities that comprise the financial close are driven by cutoff dates that ensure financial results are accurately reported.

 - Analysis and Reporting Cycle.
-The“Final Mile”of the process is a critical phase that focuses on the accuracy and analysis of a company’s financial results and can be unsuccessful if too much time and resources are spent in the prior phases without automation.
+The“Final Mile” of the process is a critical phase that focuses on the accuracy and analysis of a company’s financial results and can be unsuccessful if too much time and resources are spent in the prior phases without automation.